Bill Press

 William H. Press (born April 8, 1940) is an American talk radio host, podcaster, liberal pundit and author.
 He was chairman of the California Democratic Party from 1993 to 1996, and is a senior political contributor on CNN.
 He hosts The Bill Press Pod podcast, and his weekly column is syndicated by Tribune Content Agency.

-Education
+Early life

-Born in Wilmington, Delaware, and raised in Delaware City, Delaware, Press was educated at Salesianum School, a private Roman Catholic secondary school in Wilmington, in 1958, followed by Niagara University from which he gained a Bachelor of Arts degree in Philosophy, and the University of Fribourg in which he gained a Bachelor of Sacred Theology degree.
+Born in Wilmington, Delaware, and raised in Delaware City, Delaware, Press was educated at Salesianum School, a private Roman Catholic secondary school in Wilmington, in 1958, followed by Niagara University from which he gained a Bachelor of Arts degree in philosophy, and the University of Fribourg in which he gained a Bachelor of Sacred Theology degree.